tothi/lineageos-bullhead-build/README.md

 Installation method of the release zip package is recommended by adb sideloading (as described in the
 [original LineageOS bullhead install instructions](https://wiki.lineageos.org/devices/bullhead/install)).

+Once the system is in the unofficial branch, upgrades could be performed easily by simply downloading the release zip package, rebooting in [TWRP recovery](https://twrp.me/lg/lgnexus5x.html) and simply installing (tested with TWRP 3.2.3-0).